Promoting Positive Behaviour

 We believe that children flourish best when their personal, social and emotional needs are understood, supported and met and where there are clear, fair and developmentally appropriate expectations for their behaviour.

 As children develop, they learn about boundaries, the difference between right and wrong, and to consider the views and feelings, and needs and rights, of others and the impact that their behaviour has on people, places and objects.
 The development of these skills requires adult guidance to help encourage and model appropriate behaviours and to offer intervention and support when children struggle with conflict and emotional situations.
-In these types of situations key staff can help identify and address triggers for the behaviour and help children reflect, regulate and manage their actions.
-We appoint a member of staff as behaviour coordinator to oversee and advise on the team’s responses to challenging behaviour.
+In these types of situations staff can help identify and address triggers for the behaviour and help children reflect, regulate and manage their actions.

 attend relevant training to help understand and guide appropriate models of behaviour;

-keep herself and other staff up-to-date with legislation, research and thinking on handling children's behaviour;
+keep up-to-date with legislation, research and thinking on handling children's behaviour;

 implement the setting’s behaviour procedures;